oceanwp/oceanwp/CONTRIBUTING.md

   * Ensure you use LF line endings - no crazy Windows line endings please :)
 * When committing, reference your issue number (#1234) and include a note about the fix
 * Push the changes to your fork and submit a pull request on the master branch of the OceanWP repository.
-* Please **don't** modify the changelog - this will be maintained by the OceanWP developers.
+* Please **don't** modify the changelog - this will be maintained by OceanWP developers.
-* Please **don't** add your localizations or update the .pot files - these will also be maintained by the OceanWP developers.
+* Please **don't** add your localizations or update the .pot files - these will also be maintained by OceanWP developers.

 After you follow the step above, the next stage will be waiting on us to merge your Pull Request.
 We review them all, and make suggestions and changes as and if necessary.